Former PM Turnbull questioned 'fairness' of robodebt

 But he never doubted the scheme’s legality because the proposal had originally been presented to cabinet as not requiring any legislation change.

-Mr Turnbull, who was prime minister during the height of the debt recovery scheme, was the commission’s first witness in its final week of hearings.
+Mr Turnbull, who was prime minister at the height of the debt recovery scheme, was the commission’s first witness on Monday in its final week of hearings.

 The robodebt scheme ran from 2015 to 2019 and used income averaging of tax office data to calculate and raise debts.